Search

 Wrestling legend General Akbar dies

-THE wrestling world this week paid tribute to legendary manager General Skandor Akbar, who died at the age of 75.
+This week, the wrestling community honored the iconic manager General Skandor Akbar, who passed away at the age of 75.

-TNA star Mick Foley led the tributes, Tweeting: “I just heard about the passing of Skandor Akbar.
+Leading the tributes, TNA star Mick Foley shared on Twitter: “I just heard about the passing of Skandor Akbar.
 Ak was a huge influence on me and will be greatly missed.”

-Ross said: “The General was one of my first mentors in the business in the mid-70s and he taught me respect for the business, how to save money, ring psychology
+In his tribute, Ross noted: “The General was one of my first mentors in the business in the mid-70s, instilling in me the values of respect for the profession, financial prudence, and ring psychology.”

 Newsletter